AllenInstitute/MicronsBinder/notebooks/multiscale/mitochondria/scripts/README.md

 # Computing intermediate data

 These scripts are designed to be run from the `mitochondria` directory above this one.
+Many of them take some time, but can be parallelized using command line arguments or by simply splitting the cells/organelles processed into jobs and merging the results.

 ## Computing basic branch statistics
 Here, a branch refers to a connected component of a skeleton that possesses